Phlow Business Code of Conduct Policy

 Drug-Free Workplace Policy

 The Company is committed to providing a safe work environment and to fostering the wellbeing and health of its associates.
 That commitment is jeopardized when any associate illegally manufactures, distributes, dispenses, possesses, or uses controlled substances in the workplace.
-Therefore, the Company has established a drug-free workplace policy and drug-free awareness program.
+Therefore, the Company has established a drug-free workplace policy.

 The Company is committed to conducting its business with professional integrity and pursuant to high standards of ethical behavior.
 The Company intends to prevent the occurrence of any practice not in compliance with the Phlow Business Code of Conduct or applicable law and regulation through the Whistleblower Policy.
 This mechanism aims to provide a safe and secure environment for responsible reporting of violations of the Code or legal and regulatory requirements by associates.